kulics/koral/book-en/judgment.md

 This can be considered as an `if elseif else` structure relative to other languages.
 # Condition Judgment
-If we need to judge an identifier, we can use the `? value -> case {}` statement, the statement implements multiple conditional matching, and the matching condition is used to execute the corresponding logic, so that it will only execute the statement with successful matching.
+If we need to judge an identifier, we can use the `value ? case {}` statement, the statement implements multiple conditional matching, and the matching condition is used to execute the corresponding logic, so that it will only execute the statement with successful matching.

 E.g:
 ```
-? i -> 1 {
+i ?
+1 {
     ......
 } 2 {
     ......